-The Development is not located in the City of Fife and is not subject to Fife mitigation fees without an interlocal agreement between City of Puyallup and City of Fife.
+The Development is not located in the City of Fife and is not subject to Fife mitigation fees without an interlocal agreement between the City of Puyallup and the City of Fife.
 However, Freeman Road is located within the City of Fife and will have half-street frontage improvements constructed by the applicant conforming to City of Fife standards.
-Portions of Freeman Road improved by the applicant will be done consistent with the ultimate build-out of the roadway as identified in Project #33 of the City of Fife TIP.
+Portions of Freeman Road to be improved by the applicant will be done consistent with the ultimate build-out of the roadway as identified in Project #33 of the City of Fife Six-Year TIP from 2023 to 2028.
 Typically, the cost of improvements to roadways on a city's TIP are eligible for credit against standard traffic impact fees.
 Because no credit is available here, the Developer will be over-mitigating for Development impacts by paying impact fees and constructing improvements that are not eligible for credit.
 To address this issue, the Cities should execute an ILA that would allow Puyallup to share impact fees with Fife for impacts on Fife City streets, with a mechanism for credits to the Developer for construction of improvements.